CurlsCoding/CurlsCoding/README.md

-- 👋 Hi, I’m @CurlsCoding
+- 👋 Hi, I’m @reidmetoyer
 - 👀 I’m interested in video games, music, and peoples' embracing of their natural hair!
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on pretty much anything!
 - 📫 How to reach me: reid.metoyer@gmail.com